What is Top Class?

-Melbourne Recital Centre – Top Class Dance and Music
+Melbourne Recital Centre – Top Class Dance and Top Class Music

-Tickets for Top Class Dance and Music 2020 will be available from Monday 2 December 2019 via the Melbourne Recital Centre website on the Top Class Dance and Top Class Music event pages.
+Tickets for Top Class Dance and Top Class Music 2021 are available on the Melbourne Recital Centre website via the Top Class Dance and Top Class Music event pages.

 Public transport near the Melbourne Recital Centre